 Adopting containers doesn't guarantee data centers will evolve optimally to support microservices and event-driven IT.
 The more agile application components become, the more inefficient their deployment could be.
 Take steps to prevent it.
 Work with business stakeholders and developers so that the application design avoids excessive, unwarranted componentization.
 Runaway microservices use leads to IT inefficiency without improving end-user agility.
 Beyond this, the IT operations team must modify data center operations practices and the data center itself.

 Microservices and event-driven components work best if network delays are minimized throughout the entire data center and even between multiple data centers or public cloud services.
-Use fast local area networks for the data center backbone, providing optimized network data paths in servers and network adapters, and avoid overloading virtual switches.
+Use fast local networks for the data center backbone, providing optimized network data paths in servers and network adapters, and avoid overloading virtual switches.
 Interconnect data centers to reduce latency and packet loss, which deteriorate microservices performance significantly.

 What can't be made faster should be avoided.
-Spec out new application deployment and DevOps tools as needed to place microservices properly.
+Spec out application deployment and DevOps tools as needed to place microservices properly.
 Host microservices close to the point of worker connection, but also as close as possible to fixed resources, such as databases, to avoid excessive propagation delay.
 Seek out orchestration tools that consider these points when placing a microservice on IT resources.
 Train the IT operations staff to provide the correct connection information in installation parameters and policies.

 Microservices and containers, driven as they are by business agility, will likely create the largest force that drives a data center to adopt private cloud, supporting hybrid cloud deployment.
 While it is possible to build a microservices and container model on virtualization principles, the need for agile application response to work events dictates open migration of features and functions.
 Cloud-friendly practices internally and with assiduous public cloud adoption will make elastic component scaling easier.